 If you are considering having subletters, or people live in your house for a portion or all of the summer while you are away, it is important to work out all of the details before allowing them to move in.
 If possible, have them talk to your landlord directly so that you are not responsible for them and whether or not they pay the rent on time.
-If you are making the arrangements with them yourself, decide exactly how much they will pay for rent each month, whether they will send the check to you or to the Landlord, who is responsible for utitlies, what kind of yard maintance needs to be done and exact move-in/out dates.
+If you are making the arrangements with them yourself, decide exactly how much they will pay for rent each month, whether they will send the check to you or to the landlord, who is responsible for utilities, what kind of yard maintenance needs to be done and exact move-in/out dates.
 Clear, proactive communication will save you a lot of stress and will ensure that you do not lose any friends in the process.

 Before subletting, there are questions you should ask yourself to prepare.
 Some of the most important ones to remember are:

 Tenants with leases can sublet or assign without the landlord's permission unless the lease says otherwise.
 Check your lease to see if the landlord's permission is required.
 Some landlords have specific procedures you must follow in order to sublet.
 Your landlord may require you to show the apartment or screen potential subletters.
 Ask your landlord how he/she wants to handle subletting.